Federal menu labeling laws

 B. Menus and Menu Boards

 In the final guidance, the FDA provides different factors to determine whether a writing constitutes a “menu” or “menu board,” including whether the writing lists the name of the menu item, whether the price is listed, whether it is used by the customer to make an order, and whether the phone number, web address, or email address of the establishment is listed for purposes of placing an order.
-Menus may be in different forms, such as booklets, pamphlets, or even single sheets of paper.
+Menus may be in difference forms, such as booklets, pamphlets, or even single sheets of paper.
 Therefore, a pizza coupon with the menu item, price and web address to place the order is technically considered a menu.
 This is more expansive than previous guidelines, which did not list web addresses as a factor.

 The final guidance also explains the formatting required for menus and menu boards.
 First, they must include the statement “2,000 calories a day is used for general nutrition advice, but calorie needs vary.”
 This statement must be posted on the menu or menu board prominently and in a clear and conspicuous manner.

 The number of calories must be listed adjacent to the name or price of the associated standard menu item.
-The calories must be in a type size that is no smaller than that used for the name and price of the associated menu item.
+The calories must be in a type size that is no smaller that used for the name and price of the associated menu item.

 Additionally, covered establishments must provide written nutritional information by customer request.
 The statement “Additional nutrition information available upon request” must be posted on the menu or menu board in a clear and conspicuous manner.
-The nutritional information may be provided apart from the menu and displayed on a counter card, sign, poster, handout, booklet, loose-leaf binder, electronic menu device or by other similar means.
+The nutritional information may be provided apart from the menu and displayed on a counter card, sign, poster, handout, booklet, loose-leaf binder, menu electronic device or by other similar means.

 C. Catered Events and Catering Menus